muldjord/leddy/docs/THEMES.md

 * `background="myback"`: Sets a background image for the scene.
 Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
 * `bgcolor="#123456"`: If no background is set it will use this background color instead.
 Also supports special `random` which picks a random dark color.
 * `fontcolor="#123456"`: Sets the font color.
 Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+* `fontshadowcolor="#123456aa"`: Sets the font shadowcolor.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 * `timefont="tiny"`: What font to use for the time.
 Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
 * `timeformat="HH:mm"`: The format of the time.
 Supports Qt's formats as listed [here](https://doc.qt.io/qt-5/qtime.html#toString)
 * `timex="0"`: The x-coordinate for the time.